-Let me tell you about Sarah.
-She's been with your company for six years.
+Meet Sarah.
+Six years with your company.
 Reliable.
 Shows up every day.
 Never complains.
-But over the past two years, something's changed.
-She's at her desk, but she's not really there.
-Her medical claims have tripled.
+But over the past two years, something shifted.
+She's at her desk, but she's checked out.
+Her medical claims tripled.
 She's burning through sick days.
-And HR just got wind that she's interviewing elsewhere.
+And HR just heard she's interviewing elsewhere.

 Sarah has PTSD.
-And she's costing your company about $39,000 a year-not counting what it'll cost to replace her when she leaves.
+That's costing your company about $39,000 a year—not counting the replacement cost when she leaves.

-Here's the thing: Sarah isn't unique.
-Right now, roughly 15 million American workers are dealing with diagnosable PTSD.
-Most of them are sitting in your buildings, logging into your systems, trying to push through each day while their untreated trauma quietly destroys both their health and their financial future.
+Sarah isn't alone.
+Right now, roughly 15 million American workers have diagnosable PTSD.
+Most are sitting in your buildings, logging into your systems, trying to push through each day while untreated trauma quietly destroys their health and financial future.

-Everyone's talking about telehealth expansion and mental health parity.
-But they're missing the real story: virtual PTSD therapy represents the single most underutilized-and highest-ROI-preventive care investment in your entire benefits portfolio.
-And when you integrate it properly, something remarkable happens: it becomes a measurable driver of both clinical healing and automatic retirement wealth accumulation.
+Everyone talks about telehealth expansion and mental health parity.
+But they're missing the real story: virtual PTSD therapy is the single most underutilized—and highest-ROI—preventive care investment in your entire benefits portfolio.
+Integrate it properly, and something remarkable happens: it becomes a measurable driver of clinical healing and automatic retirement wealth accumulation.

-Most HR leaders think of PTSD as something that affects veterans or first responders.
-That's true-but it's only part of the picture.
-Seventy percent of American adults have experienced at least one traumatic event in their lifetime.
-That's not a niche issue.
+Most HR leaders think PTSD affects only veterans or first responders.
+True—but that's half the picture.
+Seventy percent of American adults have experienced at least one traumatic event.
+That's not niche.
 That's your workforce.

 Here's what trauma does once it takes root:

-• Increases annual healthcare costs by over $10,000 per person
+- Annual healthcare costs jump by over $10,000 per person

-• Triggers substance use issues that cascade into other problems
+- Substance use issues cascade into other problems

-But here's the part that should keep benefits leaders up at night: PTSD doesn't just drain healthcare dollars-it systematically prevents wealth building.
+But here's the part that should keep benefits leaders up at night: PTSD doesn't just drain healthcare dollars—it systematically blocks wealth building.

-Employees with untreated PTSD experience 3.6 times higher absenteeism.
+Employees with untreated PTSD have 3.6 times higher absenteeism.
 They're at work but not productive (presenteeism) at 2.8 times the normal rate.
 They leave at seven times the rate of other employees.
-And here's the kicker: they participate in 401(k) plans at 40% lower rates than their peers.
+And they participate in 401(k) plans at 40% lower rates than their peers.

 This isn't a healthcare problem.
-This is a wealth destruction machine operating inside your benefits plan, and most companies don't even know it's there.
+It's a wealth-destruction machine hiding inside your benefits plan.
+Most companies don't even know it's there.

 Why Virtual Therapy Changes Everything

-I need to be clear about something: virtual therapy for PTSD isn't just "video counseling."
-The clinical reality is far more sophisticated than that.
+Let's be clear: virtual therapy for PTSD isn't just "video counseling."
+The clinical reality is far more sophisticated.

 Evidence-based protocols like Cognitive Processing Therapy and Prolonged Exposure actually work better virtually for many patients.
 Not the same.
 Better.
 Here's why:

 Patients engage from environments where they feel safe and in control.
-In-vivo exposure exercises-where patients gradually confront trauma-related situations-happen in real-world contexts instead of artificial clinical settings.
-Session recordings enable between-session review, which reinforces therapeutic progress.
-And perhaps most importantly, completion rates run 65-70% compared to 45-50% for in-person treatment.
+In-vivo exposure exercises—where patients gradually confront trauma-related situations—happen in real-world contexts, not artificial clinical settings.
+Session recordings let patients review between sessions, reinforcing progress.
+And completion rates run 65–70% compared to 45–50% for in-person treatment.

-The clinical improvements are both measurable and fast.
-You're looking at an average of 12-16 sessions to clinically significant improvement.
+The clinical improvements are measurable and fast.
+You're looking at 12–16 sessions to clinically significant improvement.
 Observable biomarker changes show up in cortisol levels, heart rate variability, and sleep architecture.
 Within months of successful treatment, you see a 23% reduction in subsequent cardiovascular events, a 31% decrease in chronic pain medication use, and 44% lower emergency room utilization.

 Traditional Employee Assistance Programs offer six to eight counseling sessions as a mental health catch-all.
 For generalized stress or short-term adjustment issues, that's fine.
 For PTSD, it's worse than useless.

-Six sessions is clinically insufficient to treat PTSD.
-You're not getting people better-you're getting them started, then cutting them off right when treatment should be intensifying.
-That's economically wasteful because partial treatment creates no lasting outcomes.
-And it's compliance-risky because incomplete treatment leaves you with ongoing disability exposure.
+Six sessions are clinically insufficient to treat PTSD.
+You're not getting people better—you're getting them started, then cutting them off right when treatment should intensify.
+That's economically wasteful: partial treatment creates no lasting outcomes.
+And it's compliance-risky: incomplete treatment leaves you with ongoing disability exposure.

-Meanwhile, virtual PTSD therapy sits completely isolated from everything else in your benefits ecosystem.
-It's not connected to your preventive care tracking.
-It's not integrated with your health plan data.
-It doesn't coordinate with pharmacy benefits.
-It has zero connection to retirement benefits.
-And there's no behavioral incentive structure supporting it.
+Meanwhile, virtual PTSD therapy sits isolated from everything else in your benefits ecosystem.
+It's not connected to preventive care tracking.
+Not integrated with health plan data.
+Doesn't coordinate with pharmacy benefits.
+Has zero connection to retirement benefits.
+No behavioral incentive structure supports it.

 Until now, nobody has connected PTSD treatment completion to retirement wealth creation.
 That's the breakthrough.